contact us

 Research Technician

 Edwin Bustamante, B.A.
-Biology with a concentration in Neuroscience (Colby College): Edwin is a technician working with Jaebin Kim on actin signaling pathway research.
+Biology with a concentration in Neuroscience (Colby College): Edwin is a technician working with Daichi Shonai on Parkinson’s Disease.